Brontë family: Miss Wooler's school

-In 1831, fourteen-year-old Charlotte was enrolled at the school of Miss Wooler in Roe Head, Mirfield.
+In 1831 fourteen-year-old Charlotte was enrolled at the school of Miss Wooler in Roe Head, Mirfield.
 Patrick could have sent his daughter to a less costly school in Keighley nearer home but Miss Wooler and her sisters had a good reputation and he remembered the building, which he passed when strolling around the parishes of Kirklees, Dewsbury and Hartshead-cum-Clifton where he was vicar.
 Margaret Wooler showed fondness towards the sisters and she accompanied Charlotte to the altar at her marriage.
 Patrick's choice of school was excellent—Charlotte was happy there and studied well.
 She made many lifelong friends, in particular Ellen Nussey and Mary Taylor who later went to New Zealand before returning to England.
 Charlotte returned from Roe Head in June 1832, missing her friends, but happy to rejoin her family.

 Three years later, Miss Wooler offered her former pupil a position as her assistant.
 The family decided that Emily would accompany her to pursue studies that would otherwise have been unaffordable.
 Emily's fees were partly covered by Charlotte's salary.
 Emily was 17 and it was the first time she had left Haworth since leaving Cowan Bridge.
-On 29 July 1835, the sisters left for Roe Head.
+On 29 July 1835 the sisters left for Roe Head.
 The same day, Branwell wrote a letter to the Royal Academy of Art in London, to present several of his drawings as part of his candidature as a probationary student.

 Charlotte taught, and wrote about her students without much sympathy.
 Emily did not settle: after three months her health seemed to decline and she had to be taken home to the parsonage.
 Anne took her place and stayed until Christmas 1837.

-Charlotte avoided boredom by following the developments of the imaginary Empire of Angria—invented by Charlotte and Bramwell—that she received in letters from her brother.
+Charlotte avoided boredom by following the developments of the imaginary Empire of Angria—invented by Charlotte and Branwell—that she received in letters from her brother.
 During holidays at Haworth, she wrote long narratives while being reproached by her father who wanted her to become more involved in parish affairs.
 These were coming to a head over the imposition of the Church of England rates, a local tax levied on parishes where the majority of the population were dissenters.
 In the meantime, Miss Wooler moved to Heald's House, at Dewsbury Moor, where Charlotte complained about the humidity that made her unwell.
 Upon leaving the establishment in 1838 Miss Wooler presented her with a parting gift of The Vision of Don Roderick and Rokeby, a collection of poems by Walter Scott.